Ashoklathwal/Code-for-Interview/README.md

 * Given a number, obtain the next larger permutation and next lower permutation by swapping around the digits in the number.
 * Given a string, print out all its combinations.
 * How do you find the median of a very large dataset?
-* Write a function that accepts two already sorted lists and returns their union in a sorted list.
-* Write a function that takes two sorted vectors and returns a single sorted vector.
 * How do you find the second largest element in a Binary Search Tree?
 * If you have an incoming stream of numbers, how would you find the most frequent numbers on-the-fly?
 * Split a large string into valid words and store them in a dictionary.
 If the string cannot be split, return false.
 What’s your solution’s complexity?